 Our outdoor spaces are learning spaces.
-We recognize that playing and learning in the outdoors supports cross-curricular connections as well as students' holistic well-being through the seasons.
+We recognize that playing and learning in the outdoors supports student learning and well-being through the seasons.
 Opportunities for students to build connections to the land have meaningful, long-term, positive health implications, especially on mental health and well-being.
 Community walks are not field trips.
-They are defined as community excursions that take place off school property, which last less than one day and do not require transportation.
+They are defined as community excursions that take place off school property, which last less than one day and do not require transportation